 The Raffles is a big name in the international hotel business.
-The one here in Singapore is the very first and still the best Raffles hotel in the world.
+The one here in Singapore is the very first and still the best Raffles hotel worldwide.
 This is a very special hotel: A visit to the Raffles will make you feel like a time traveler.

 The hotel is well known for it’s opulent colonial and authentic design, for it’s afternoon tea.
 And it’s also known for the Singapore Sling, the world famous cocktail that has been created here, in the bar of the Raffles Singapore.